 Even cards that offer non-expiring rewards typically require the account to still be open in order to access your rewards.
 In other words, most cards will not allow you to redeem your cash back after you’ve closed your account.

-Cash back rewards can be quite beneficial to consumers, but as a taxpayer the situation becomes a bit more ambiguous.
 In general, any income a taxpayer receives is subject to tax by the government.
-This means the type of rewards and the way in which you receive them can be the main factor for determining whether they are considered taxable.
+This point means the type of rewards and the way in which you receive them can be the main factor for determining whether they are considered taxable.

-In most cases, the IRS views cash back rewards to be a rebate or discount and are not considered taxable income.
+In most cases, the IRS views cash back rewards to be a discount and earnings are not considered taxable income.
 However, sign-up bonuses that are given to you directly for just opening the account may be taxable as extra unearned income.

 About the Editor